AI-Assisted Code Reviews with Claude Code

 5. The human still makes the call

 Use the audit as a high-quality starting point.
 Apply your own judgment.
-The goal is to catch what humans miss, not to replace human thinking.

 What's Next

-I'm packaging this two-phase workflow into a reusable Claude Code skill — the goal is a one-liner: Review [repo/PR] using code-review skill.
+I'm packaging this two-phase workflow into a reusable Claude Code skill.
+The goal is a one-liner: Review [repo/PR] using code-review skill.
 It's not there yet, but close.

-I'm also experimenting with multi-agent orchestration: separate Claude Code instances acting as PM reviewer, frontend reviewer, backend reviewer, and QA — each with different skills and focus areas, merging outputs into a single report.
+I'm also experimenting with multi-agent orchestration: separate Claude Code instances acting as PM reviewer, frontend reviewer, backend reviewer, and QA, each with different skills and focus areas, merging outputs into a single report.
 It's promising but the coordination overhead is real.
 More on that when I have something worth sharing.

-Tooling in this space evolves faster than you can write about it, and honestly, that's the fun part.
+Tooling in this space evolves faster than you can write about it, and that's the fun part.
 If you've built a review workflow that works for you, I'd love to hear about it.